MrErin/HomeInventory/README.md

-# Project:
+# Home Inventory Database

-Home Inventory Database
+A list of some interesting things in my house, pulled from a JSON database.

 ## Requirements: